top of page

 Curves, Leaves, and Clients Who Say “Make It Soothing”: Biophilic Millwork in 2025

+In case you haven’t been trapped under a drafting table the past year, everything in commercial interiors is getting softer, rounder, and greener — literally.
 Welcome to biophilic millwork — where curves are king, planter boxes aren’t optional, and drafters everywhere are side-eyeing radius tools with equal parts fear and fascination.
+Let’s talk about what’s really happening — and how you, dear drafter, can keep up without tearing your hair out or rage-deleting AutoCAD.

 What the Heck Is Biophilic Millwork?